Banking staffing allows boards of trustees to decide when they’ll use their staffing entitlement.

 - The change relates to a study award or sabbatical.

-Note: Retrospective adjustments will not be processed during the balancing period as this affects the compilation your board’s annual accounts.
+Note: Retrospective adjustments won't be processed during the balancing period as this affects the compilation your board’s annual accounts.

 Recovery - Overused